Stephen F. Austin: Relations with Mexico

 Immigration controls and the introduction of tariff laws had done much to dissatisfy the colonists, peaking in the Anahuac Disturbances.
 Austin became involved in Mexican politics, supporting the upstart Antonio López de Santa Anna.
 Following the success of Santa Anna, the colonists sought a compensatory reward, proclaimed at the Convention of 1832: resumption of immigration, tariff exemption, separation from Coahuila, and a new state government for Texas.
 Austin did not support these demands; he considered them ill-timed and tried to moderate them.
 When they were repeated and extended at the Convention of 1833, Austin traveled to Mexico City on July 18, 1833, and met with Vice President Valentín Gómez Farías.
 Austin did gain certain significant reforms: the immigration ban was lifted, but a separate state government was not authorized.
 Statehood in Mexico required a population of 80,000, and Texas had only 30,000.

 Believing that he was pushing for Texas independence and suspecting that he was trying to incite insurrection, the Mexican government arrested Austin in January 1834 in Saltillo.
 He was taken to Mexico City and imprisoned.
+He was arrested after Mexican officials thought he was encouraging political reform and was supportive of growing calls for Texas self government.
+Austin was kept in prison for more than a year in Mexico City and different locations without a normal criminal trial.
+His imprisonment made tensions between Texas settlers and the Mexican government increase, and after he was released in 1835, he was more critical of Mexico’s authority.
 No charges were filed against him as no court would accept jurisdiction.
 He was moved from prison to prison.
 He was released under bond in December 1834 and required to stay in the Federal District.
 He was entirely freed under the general amnesty in July 1835 and, in August 1835, left Mexico to return to Texas via New Orleans.